 To help reduce PV O&M costs and improve PV performance, this project collects and makes available actuarial data, offers PV O&M analytical tools, and publishes best practices for PV O&M.

-Solar Data & Tools: Data Partnerships, SAM, URDB
+Solar Data and Tools: Data Partnerships, SAM, URDB

 NREL and the U.S. Department of Energy have created many tools and datasets over the years to help analyze and model solar energy technologies.
 As the industries supporting these resources develop, this project will continue to update and adjust these resources, so they remain relevant.